andremann/SKG-IF/docs/source/products.rst

 Related products
 --------------------
 *List* (recommended): A list of objects representing related :ref:`Research product` and the semantics of such relationships.
-Each object in the list is strucutred as follows:
+Each object in the list is structured as follows:

 * ``relation_type`` *String* (mandatory): A list of :ref:`Research product` identifiers supplementing the present one.
 One of the following selection of `DataCite relationTypes <https://schema.datacite.org/meta/kernel-4.4/doc/DataCite-MetadataKernel_v4.4.pdf>`_